 - 1 pie crust (homemade or store bought)

-- 16 ounces fresh blueberries
+- 16 ounces blueberries (fresh or frozen)

-- 16 ounces fresh strawberries
+- 16 ounces strawberries (fresh or frozen)

-- 1 tablespoon lemon zest (from about half of a large lemon)
+- 1 Tablespoon lemon zest (from about half of a large lemon)

 - ½ cup granulated sugar